jrjames83/flatironsdigital/index.md

 ## What we enjoy working on:
-- Complex digital marketing campaigns
+- Machine learning projects / algorithm development.
-- SEO strategy, especially for sites with millions of pages which may have crawling/indexing issues
+- Data-driven digital product strategy and analytics.
-- Web analytics and tag management (cough, messy javascript problems)
+- Large-site SEO strategy, complex crawling/indexing issues.
-- BI and Reporting either using Tableau or open source products
+- Web analytics / reporting.
 - Python / Django related work, especially in the context of data analytics and machine learning